Common Career Mistakes and How to Avoid Them

 Stagnation

-A lack of personal growth makes employees ineffective, both inside an organization and on the wider job market.
+A lack of personal growth makes employees ineffective and uninspiring, both within the company and the larger job market.

-- Look for Mentoring: Find an individual mentor who can provide guidance, collaborations, connections or suggest areas of improvement.
+- Look for Mentoring: Find a mentor who will offer advice, guidance, connections or highlight ways to improve.

 Negativity

-- Be Positive: Recognize the positive aspects of the role even when you’re feeling overwhelmed
+- Be Positive: Recognize your strengths and positive qualities of your character even when you’re feeling overwhelmed

-- Ask for help whenever possible: Ask a mentor for advice or ask your colleagues for advice.
+- Ask for help whenever possible You can ask a mentor for guidance or to ask colleagues for suggestions.

 Overcommitting Workload